bkleinen/bkleinen.github.io/thesis/index.md

 # Some Thesis Topic Ideas

+<font color="red">update 3/6/2015: These are old topics that are currently being worked on.
+Will post new things shortly!</font>

 ## Programming Exercises Feedback

 Create a tool that provides automated feedback for programming exercises for Info1-Info3, where features/key aspects might include one or more of